MultiplatformKickstarter/Adoptme/README.md

 <img align="right" width="0" height="368px" hspace="20"/>
 <img src="config/images/multiplatform-kickstarter-screenshot.png" height="368px" align="right" />

-Multiplatform Kickstarter is an opinionated template based in **Kotlin Multiplatform** (KMP) and **Compose Multiplatform**.
+Adoptme is an opinionated template based in **Kotlin Multiplatform** (KMP) and **Compose Multiplatform**.
 While most templates only solves the basic functionality, we are aiming to solve most of the common problems when creating applications from initial status to production.

 Comes with this stack built-in: